 Executive Committee Members

 Penney Clark is a history educator, historian of education and professor in the Department of Curriculum and Pedagogy at the University of British Columbia.
 She was Director of The History Education Network/Histoire et éducation en réseau (THEN/HiER) (SSHRC Strategic Knowledge Clusters Grant, $2.1 million) for ten years.
 She has published widely on history and social studies education and on the history of educational publishing in Canada, and has received publication awards from the Canadian History of Education Association (with Mona Gleason and Stephen Petrina) and the Canadian Association for Foundations in Education (with graduate student Wayne Knights).
 She is co-editor, with Mona Gleason, of the journal Historical Studies in Education/Revue d’histoire de l’éducation, editor of New Possibilities for the Past: Shaping History Education in Canada (UBC Press, 2011), and co-editor, with Roland Case, of Learning to Inquire in History Geography and Social Studies: An Anthology for Secondary Teachers (TC2, 2020) and The Anthology of Social Studies: Issues and Strategies for Elementary Teachers (TC2, 2016), which are used in social studies teacher education courses across the country.
 Her most recent book, The Arts and the Teaching of History: Historical F(r)ictions (2020), co-authored with Alan Sears, was published by Palgrave MacMillan.
 For more information see https://edcp.educ.ubc.ca/faculty-staff/penney-clark.

-Maxime Dagenais is the Coordinator of the Wilson Institute for Canadian History, an adjunct assistant professor in the Department of History at McMaster University, and a historian of colonial Canada and early America.
-He is the co-author of The Land in Between.
-The Upper St. John Valley, Prehistory to World War One and the co-editor of Revolutions Across Borders: Jacksonian America and the Canadian Rebellion.
-His articles have been published in Canadian Military History, the Canadian Journal of Media Studies, Australasian-Canadian Studies, The Canadian Encyclopedia, Bulletin d’histoire politique, Quebec Studies, and American Review of Canadian Studies.
+Maxime Dagenais is the Research Facilitator for the Faculty of Liberal Arts and Professional Studies at York University and an adjunct assistant professor in the Department of History at McMaster University.
+A historian of New France, British North America, and early America, he is the co-author (with Béatrice Craig) of The Land in Between.
+The Upper St. John Valley, Prehistory to World War One and the co-editor (with Julien Mauduit) of Revolutions Across Borders: Jacksonian America and the Canadian Rebellion.
+His articles have appeared in Canadian Military History, Canadian Journal of Media Studies, Australasian-Canadian Studies, The Canadian Encyclopedia, Bulletin d’histoire politique, Quebec Studies, American Review of Canadian Studies, Enjeux de l’univers social, and The Conversation.
+He is currently working on a general history of the Canadian Rebellion – A History of the First Canadian Revolution, 1837-1842 – with Julien Mauduit.